hsteve858/theatreappreciation/module01.md

 ---

-## Module 3: Describing Theatre: The Wide Variety of Theatre Genres

-### Related Outcomes: 1, 10
-1. Identify the value and necessity of theatre arts in culture and society.
-2. Interpret and connect theatre arts as a historical form of literature and communication through critical analysis.

-### Topical Outline: IV, V
-IV.
-Styles and Practices of Drama
-   - A. Western theatre styles
-   - B. World theatre styles
-   - C. Historical developments

-V. Methods of Staging and Production
-   - A. Elements of technical theatre
-   - B. Staging methods and techniques
-   - C. Theatre architecture

-### Sways
-- Module 3 - The Play’s the Thing
-- Module 3 - Theatre Genres

-### Assignments:
-- Spotlight Paper
-- Staged Retelling (in class)
-- Reflection 3
-- Reflection 4

----

 ## Module 4: World Theatre: Theatre History, Methods, and Practices Around the World

 ### Related Outcomes: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10